DianPermana/Smart-Card-History-In-Indonesia/README.md

  #### Beta QC Engineer (OCT 2016 - Feb 2017)
   - Conducted direct online testing using handset to validate smart card functionality and performance.
   - Verified the implementation of smart card technology at the final stage to ensure compliance with project goals and industry standards.
-  - Developed and executed test plans, test cases, and test scripts for smart card functionality, security, and performance.
   - Conducted regression testing to ensure that new features and enhancements did not adversely affect existing functionality.
   - Documented and reported defects using a report.docx.